 - Support emerging markets for products made from wood-derived renewable nanomaterials

-- Provide a fee-for-service facility that industrial clients — individually or in consortiums — can utilize to advance their own research and development projects
+- Provide a fee-for-service facility that clients can use to advance their own research and development projects

 Pilot Plant Capabilities